 The EAA's role now includes the further development of the European competition programme - and it has been at the forefront of introducing continental age-group championships as well as competitions for specific disciplines such as the European 10,000m Cup and European Throwing Cup - the development of the sport at all levels in Europe and supporting its Member Federations.

 The EAA was legally re-constituted in Switzerland in 2003 and the Headquarters were moved to Lausanne, effective 1 January 2004.

-A new Constitution, reflecting various changes to the organisational structure and working practices of the EAA, was adopted by an Extraordinary European Athletic Association Congress on 15 October 2005.
+The association adopted the brand name European Athletics in 2004 following the move to Lausanne and a new Constitution, reflecting various changes to the organisational structure and working practices of the EAA, was adopted by an Extraordinary European Athletic Association Congress on 15 October 2005.

 Svein Arne Hansen of Norway became the fifth President of European Athletics at the Bled Congress on 11 April 2015.
 He was re-elected at the 26th European Athletics Congress in Prague on 13 April 2019.
 He was re-elected for another four-year term in April 2019.